wexample/wex/README.md

 ## Why using wex scripts

 - You want to use some practical core builtin scripts.
 You can explore builtin scripts in the [/bash/](/bash/) directory.
+- TODO : You want to run any application which is compatible with wex scripts.
 - You want to use any `wex-service` extension available on our [repository](https://github.com/orgs/wexample/repositories).

 ## Running tests